-Click "Query" to enter the query interface shown below.
-Input query conditions and click "Query" to obtain expected results.
+Click "Query" in the "Adv-opr" setting to enter the query interface shown below.
+Input query conditions and click "Select" to obtain expected results.
 After clicking "Clear", the system will clear all query conditions that entered.

 "Cond.And" and "Cond.Or" indicate the matching mode of the query conditions.
 You can choose one of the two.
 If you select "Cond.And", the displayed query results will satisfy all the input conditions at the same time; if you select "Cond.Or", the displayed query results only need to meet any of the conditions entered.